Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/2-webGL:-first-program.md

 <div class= "img-container">
   <img src="https://res.cloudinary.com/dni3bvxqo/image/upload/v1765615182/xzrj0myvt2cdqf5pgby5.png" alt="getContext">
 </div>
-<i style="font-size:1rem; text-align:center">Image showing the different context types available</i>
+<i  class="image-description">Image showing the different context types available</i>
 </div>

 As this is a **WebGL** doc so we will not dwell much on the other contexts but for your information the **2d** context is used for only drawing the 2D CG and it uses CPU for rendering, **bitmaprenderer** must also be used for something I don't know : ), **webgl** context is the older version of webgl and the **webgl2** is the new version of webgl with enhanced speed and new functionalities.